Part III: Music in the Air (MITA)

 This leads to a central pedagogical feature of MITA: it is designed from the ground up to actually flip the classroom.
 Students now have the same rich resources in hand as their teachers.
 For any topic students can construct their own take, bringing in audio and video as they see fit.
 When the author first announced that students were going to teach his music history survey for majors, the groans in the room were audible.
 But by the time their turn came around again, those formerly reluctant were chomping at the bit.
 Groups of two and three afford them the opportunity to learn about working together.
 Such a setup permits instructors to assume a mentor/guide/resource role rather than the traditional authority figure.
 They promote, as an end goal, students who can speak cogently about music’s stories and languages, be it in the classroom, the living room, the blog post, or the concert hall.

 In the flipped model, students learn in the most direct manner possible to be empowered.
-When it is a student’s turn to be the Instructor, they generally outdo themselves (if partly out of fear of humiliation).
+When it is a student’s turn to be the Instructor, they generally outdo themselves (if partly out of the same fear of embarrassing themselves that teachers feel).
 A recent CMS essay by Art Brownlow described one model for the flipped music history classroom: “the context is learned outside of class … and class time is then spent assessing student progress, and, more importantly, in application of the learned information through discussion and the study of musical scores.”

 These last two words—“musical scores”—are especially telling.
-In all current music history texts, whatever their narrowcast level, the actual study of scores is purely peripheral.
+In all current music history texts, however narrowcast, the actual study of scores is largely peripheral.
 The language provided with which to discuss them is so restricted as to be pointless.
-MITA brings scores to sounding life.
+MITA brings scores to [re-]sounding life.